mavifindsbugs/cscolors/README.md

 ## Development

-### How to build
-You only need to run:
-`npm run dev`
+### Supabase Backend

-Make sure you have set the SUPABASE environment variables in a '.env.local' file.
+This project uses a Supabase Backend.
+Make sure you have set up the corresponding Supabase environment variables in the `.env.local` file.
+You can use the official public `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_KEY` environment variables for this.
+### How to build and run
+Run `npm install` in order to install all necessary dependencies.

+After that you can simply run `npm run dev`

 ## Notes